forio/epicenter-api-proxy/readme.md

         return true;
     },
 });
+app.use('/api-proxy', [
-app.use('/api-proxy', userMiddleware); // populates userSession from the session app.use('/api-proxy', customRouter); // applies read/write logic for /data/<acc>/<project>/settings-collection
+    userMiddleware,  // populates userSession from the session customRouter, //applies read/write logic for /data/<acc>/<project>/settings-collection
-app.use('/api-proxy', defaultApiProxy); // need this to handle the actual request
+    defaultApiProxy, //need this to handle the actual request ]);
 ```

 ### Add custom Run API rules